jhancuch/bankruptcy-classification-eda/README.md

 | Validation (0) Recall | 1.00 | 0.99 | 0.51 |
 | Validation (0) F1-Score | 0.98 | 0.98 | 0.68 |

+Overall, the model development was underwhelming.
+Between SVM, Logit, and the Complement Naive Bayes, Logit is the best model.
+Complement Naive Bayes takes itself out of the running with its ppor precision and recall of bankrupt firms.
+Logit narrowly beats out SVM due to its marginal increase in precision and recall for bankrupt firms and a only 1% decline in recall of non-bankrupt firms compared to SVM.
+We also see that Logit has the highest F1-Score for bankrupt firms and non-bankrupt firms.

+## Discusion
+A potential area of improvement lies in variable selection.
+No variable selection was utilized but potentially using correlation heat maps and a random forest based algorithm to determine the importance of each variable could prove useful.
+Potentially the models have too much noise with extraneous variables leading to less than optimal outcomes.